isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-keong-saik.md

 Shophouses on Keong Saik Road, 1997. <i>Joanne
 Lee Collection, courtesy of National Archives of Singapore</i>.
 </div>

+Keong Saik Road is now a trendy neighbourhood offering contemporary wine and dine options in restored shophouses, attracting many tourists who are often seen on the street posing for photographs.
+(Keong Saik’s international profile was raised after it was voted one of the top four travel sights in Asia by Lonely Planet in 2017).
+For me, Keong Saik Road is the first home I knew.

+As I stroll along the Keong Saik area today, what I encounter now is very different from what I remember.
+On a recent visit, I walked past fancy restaurants and ultra-modern boutique hotels stylishly designed to attract a new generation of visitors.
+The community there is no longer the one I had been familiar with.

+Although newness brings excitement, if we are not deliberate in preserving the spirit of our heritage beyond its physical structures, we may one day lose the intangible beauty of our past and heritage completely.
+I am grateful for the privilege to have lived in an iconic part of Singapore’s past and to have experienced the old Keong Saik Road and its community.
+As one of Singapore’s daughters, I can only hope that I have done my part in helping to preserve a little of Singapore’s heritage in my sharing about a street that was once my home.

 <div style="background-color: white;">
 <br>